 - The 14th and the 15th of October: Kinosaki Autumn Festival

-- Shisho Shrine (四所神社)’s annual festival to pray for prosperity that will have festival floats parading in Kinosaki Onsen
+- Shisho Shrine (四所神社)’s annual festival to pray for prosperity will have festival floats parading in Kinosaki Onsen.

 The autumn foliage usually peaks at Kinosaki Onsen from mid to late November.
-One of the best spots for autumn scenery is the Higashiyama Park (東山公園) which is around a 10-minute walk from JR Kinosaki Station.
+One of the best spots for autumn scenery is Higashiyama Park (東山公園), which is around a 10-minute walk from JR Kinosaki Station.

 Making a Side Tour for the Castle in the Sky

-Not too far from Kinosaki Onsen, the Takeda Castle is known as one of the Three Castles in the Sky in Japan.
-If you haven’t had enough spectacular scenery, how about heading to the castle after visiting Kinosaki Onsen?
+Not too far from Kinosaki Onsen, the Takeda Castle is known as one of Japan’s Three Castles in the Sky.
+If you haven’t had enough spectacular scenery, how about visiting the castle after visiting Kinosaki Onsen?

 For more information about the amazing scenery, please refer to our article on Takeda Castle!